peralivet/PreppingDataWeeklyProject/pwc-call-center-trend/Readme.md

 This is a project from TheForage.
 I'm working on a Call Center data set.
+Here is the link to the [Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZWRmMTgwNjQtYjY1ZC00OTllLTlkZTctN2ZjYjMxY2IxYTYyIiwidCI6IjczOWFhMmE3LTFiMzktNGIzNS1iNTEzLTQ1NjY5MzQ3YjFjYSJ9) for my solution

 Here is the requirement.

-###Introduction
+### Introduction

 May I introduce myself?
 I'm Claire, Call Centre Manager here at PhoneNow.
 My colleague suggested I reach out to you.
 Pleased to meet you.